General Sales & Marketing

 Skills for Sales & Marketing Majors

-A major in sales and marketing prepares you for careers in which the following skill-sets are crucial:
+sales and marketing majors are found most commonly in careers in which the following skills are important:

 - Speaking - Talking to others to convey information effectively.